 We investigated the effects of trap type (three types of trap) on the six response variables (activity-density, richness and CWM body size for carabids and spiders).
-We used generalized linear mixed models (lme4 package) with a Poisson error distribution for activity-density and richness or linear mixed models (lme4 package) for the rarefied richness, CWM body size and when a log- or square root-transformation was necessary to reduce the over-dispersion.
+We used generalized linear mixed models (lme4 package) with a Poisson error distribution for activity-density and richness or linear mixed models (lme4 package) for rarefied richness, CWM body size and log- or square root-transformation this variables when necessary to reduce the over-dispersion.
 Cropping system, crop type and their interaction were introduced as fixed-effect covariates.
 A random field×year effect was introduced to account for plot and between-year variability.
 A random station effect, nested within the field×year effect, was used to take into account the location of the pitfall trap within the field.
 The distribution of residuals was checked with the DHARMa package (Hartig 2019).
 The effect of the type of trap was assessed with an ANOVA.
 In case of a significant effect, post-hoc Tukey tests were performed for multiple comparisons (multcomp package, Hothorn et al. 2008).

 Beyond the abovementioned variables, we deepened our analysis to check if the types of trap led to differences in the recorded community composition.
 Such differences were identified by a constrained analysis of principal coordinates (CAP), with Bray-Curtis distance used as a measurement of dissimilarity (vegan package, Oksanen 2013).
 Ordination was constrained by the type of trap.
 Rare species, accounting for fewer than five individuals over the whole dataset, were removed.
 A log10(x+1)-transformation was performed on activity-density data, to reduce the influence of very abundant species.
 A permutational analysis of variance (PERMANOVA; Anderson 2001) was then used to test the difference in assemblages of species or genera between trap types.